davidrpugh/introduction-to-deep-learning/README.md

 # Introduction to Deep Learning

-There is strong demand for machine learning (DL) skills and expertise to solve challenging business problems both globally and locally in KSA.
+There is strong demand for deep learning skills and expertise to solve challenging business problems both globally and locally in KSA.
 This course will help learners build capacity in core DL tools and methods and enable them to develop their own deep learning applications.
 This course covers the basic theory behind DL algorithms but the majority of the focus is on hands-on examples using [PyTorch](https://pytorch.org/).

 ## Learning Objectives